AlabamaASRL/asset_asrl/doc/tutorials/VectorFunctionGuide.rst

 and functions defining the language.
 From this module, we will then import the Arguments type and give it a shorthand name.
 The :code:`Arguments` type is the base expression in the VectorFunction system and represents a function that simply takes some number of input arguments and returns them as outputs.
-It always serves as the starting point for defining a more complicated functional expressions involving some or all of its outputs.
+It always serves as the starting point for defining more complicated functional expressions involving some or all of its outputs.

 .. code-block:: python